systemd/systemd/docs/ARCHITECTURE.md

 # Integration Tests

-Sources in `test/` implement system-level testing for executables, libraries and daemons that are shipped by the project.
+Sources in `test/TEST-*` implement system-level testing for executables, libraries and daemons that are shipped by the project.
 They require privileges to run, and are not safe to execute directly on a host.
-By default they will build an image and run the test under it via `QEMU` or `systemd-nspawn`.
+By default they will build an image and run the test under it via `qemu` or `systemd-nspawn`.

-Most of those tests should be able to run via `systemd-nspawn`, which is orders of magnitude faster than `QEMU`, but some tests require privileged operations like using `dm-crypt` or `loopdev`.
+Most of those tests should be able to run via `systemd-nspawn`, which is orders-of-magnitude faster than `qemu`, but some tests require privileged operations like using `dm-crypt` or `loopdev`.
 They are clearly marked if that is the case.

 See `test/README.testsuite` for more specific details.

-# HWDB
+# hwdb

-Rules built in the static `HWDB` database shipped by the project can be found under `hwdb.d/`.
+Rules built in the static hardware database shipped by the project can be found under `hwdb.d/`.
 Some of these files are updated automatically, some are filled by contributors.